The Ultimate Guide to Tesla Autopilot

 Vehicles with Autopilot Hardware 2.0 or greater can upgrade to basic Autopilot for $3,000, and cars with Basic Autopilot or Enhanced Autopilot can upgrade to Full Self Driving for $8,000 and $5,000 respectively.

-Tesla has slowly been raising the price of Full Self Driving and may continue to do so in the future.
-The company has also said plans are in place to offer subscription options by the end of the year.
+Tesla has slowly been raising the price of Full Self-Driving and may continue to do so in the future.
+The company has also said plans are in place to offer subscription options.

 Tesla Autopilot Safety Features